 Tools to help meet deadlines

 Toggl Plan’s Project Timeline tool helps you visually manage work delivery.
 Along with task deadlines, you can also add color-coded milestones to your plan.
-Plus, you can also share a read-only view of the Plan Timeline with the contractors.
+Plus, you can also share a read-only view of the Project Timeline with the contractors.

 In addition, you can also create a separate plan to track vacation and other off days.